 Who created the race?

-The race series and routes were proposed by Yvonne Beckwith to celebrate the clubs 25th anniversary.
+The race series and routes were proposed by Yvonne Beckwith to celebrate the clubs 25th anniversary in 2009.
 Andrew Middleton, one of our Life Members, set it up and organised it for two years.

 Where are the results?

 - Posted on the club website under ‘Trophy Race’.

 - Published in the Newsletter following each race.

 - Pinned on the club noticeboard on the club night following each race and remain there until the start of the following season.

 Earliest arrival was 23 minutes after the race started i.e. 20:13 when the race started at 19:50.

 When are the races?

 Please see the events Event List for race dates and venues.

 Trophy dates are decided at the club planning meeting normally held in November.